Gilbert Plains: History

 Incorporated in 1906, the original townsite was some miles to the south.
 The community was named for Gilbert Ross, a Métis man who was living in the region when the first European settler, Glenlyon Campbell, arrived.

 On 1 January 2015, the Town of Gilbert Plains relinquished its town status when it amalgamated with the Rural Municipality of Gilbert Plains to form the Gilbert Plains Municipality.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Gilbert Plains had a population of 773 living in 356 of its 407 total private dwellings, a change of from its 2016 population of 785.
 With a land area of 2.74 km2, it had a population density of in 2021.

 Media

-A local newspaper, The Exponent, serviced both Gilbert Plains and its neighboring town, Grandview.
+A local newspaper, The Exponent, served both Gilbert Plains and its neighboring town, Grandview.
 The Exponent closed on 24 February 2017, after 117 years of operation.

 A weekly non-profit newspaper, The Plain View, published its first issue on 5 June 2018, and has been running ever since.
 It serves both Gilbert Plains and Grandview.